 Regardless of which type of shed you choose, investing in proper flooring is time and money well spent.

 Pouring a solid concrete slab would be the best option as it would keep the ATV up from the moist ground.
-The next best option would be to put out a sheet of plastic as a moisture barrier and cover it with gravel or crushed stone for stability.
+The next best option would be to put out a plastic sheet as a moisture barrier and cover it with gravel or crushed stone for stability.

 3. In a Garden Storage Tent

-An even faster but not as esthetically pleasing as a nicely built shed is putting up a basic garden storage tent.
+An even faster but not as aesthetically pleasing as a nicely built shed is putting up a basic garden storage tent.

-While they are quick and easy and offer good protection against sun and rain, tents have some downsides to consider.
+While they are quick and easy and offer good protection against sun and rain, tents have some downsides.

 A tent is probably not the best option if you get a lot of snow, as these typically have limited load capacity.

-Also, tents, especially the cheaper ones, are not as durable and tend to deteriorate much faster than a properly built shed.
+Also, tents, especially the cheaper ones, are not as durable and deteriorate much faster than a properly built shed.

 Not all ATV owners live somewhere with a garage room to put up a shed or other on-site storage options.
 Or you may find that your buildings are already fully occupied with other things.

-But if you got a friend or family member with storage space to spare, it’s an excellent alternative to leaving your ATV outside.
+But if you have a friend or family member with storage space to spare, it’s an excellent alternative to leaving your ATV outside.

 5. In a Rented Storage Unit

 Keeping your ATV in a storage unit has similar cons to storing it at a friend’s house.
 It’s not as accessible, and you likely have to tow it.
-In addition, there are monthly payments for rent that add up over time.
+In addition, there are monthly rent payments that add up over time.

 However, there are some possible pros you may not get in other places, such as 24/7 security service and climate control.

-Things to look for in a storage unit:
+Things to look for in a storage unit for an ATV:

-Location.
-The storage facility should be located somewhere so that it’s not too much of a hassle to go there each time you want to use your ATV.
+Location: The storage facility should be located somewhere so that it’s not too much of a hassle to go there whenever you want to use your ATV.

-Access hours.
-Most storage facilities have only limited access hours.
-Make sure those don’t prevent you if you suddenly want to go out on an unplanned Sunday morning ride.
+Access hours: Most storage facilities have only limited access hours.
+Ensure those don’t prevent you if you suddenly want to go out on an unplanned Sunday morning ride.

 Lease plans: Storage facilities typically operate with three types of lease plans: